Network Centrality and Clustering

 Closeness Centrality

-The closeness centrality of a node \(i\) is an indicator of the proximity between \(i\) and all the other nodes in the graph.
+The closeness centrality of a node \(i\) is an indicator of the proximity between node \(i\) and all the other nodes in the graph.

-We assume that \(G\) is connected; let \(d(i,j)\) be the shortest path distance between \(i\) and \(j\) in \(G\).
+Let \(G=(V, E)\) be a connected graph with \(n\) nodes.
+Let \(d(i,j)\) be the shortest path distance between node \(i\) and node \(j\) in \(G\).

-\[ \text{closeness}(i) = \frac{1}{\sum_{j \in V} d(i,j)}.\]
+\[ \text{closeness}(i) = \frac{1}{\sum_{j \in V} d(i,j)}. \]

 Code